moe-sani/image-cropping-python/README.md

-# image-cropping-python - Image Cropper - Batch Crop and Save Images
+# image-cropping-python - Transformation Block - Batch Crop and Save Images

-This Python project allows you to batch crop multiple images in a folder to a specified size and save the cropped versions to a new folder.
+This Transformation block allows you to batch crop multiple images in a folder to a specified size and save the cropped versions to a new folder.
 The script is designed to be used in a Jupyter Notebook and provides a visual preview of the first few cropped images.
 This is useful for image preprocessing tasks like dataset preparation, image resizing for thumbnails, and other image manipulation tasks.

 ## Features
 - Batch processing of images from a folder.